If you start making forays into the world of information security and management systems, you will quickly stumble across the term ‘ISMS’.

 ISO 27001 provides a list of recommended controls that can serve as a checklist to assess whether you have taken into consideration all the controls necessary for legislative, business, contractual, or regulatory purposes.

-Another essential resource that comes in pretty handy when implementing an ISMS is an ISMS documentation toolkit, which does exactly what it says on the tin: it provides you with a set of customizable and editable documentation templates, processes, and policies, also aligned to ISO 27001, that will eliminate the need for starting the process from scratch.
+Another essential resource that comes in pretty handy when implementing an ISMS is an ISMS documentation toolkit, which contains a set of customizable and editable documentation templates, processes, and policies, also aligned to ISO 27001, that will eliminate the need for starting the process from scratch.

 If you want to do a bit of reading before embarking on a full-scale ISMS implementation, you can download one of our free ISO27001-related resources, which will give you all the information you need to make a decision.